 Honestly, go find something less stressful to do…like skydiving.
 Find something less frustrating, like picking a needle out of a haystack.
 Find anything that remotely interests you, that isn’t so soul-destroying.

 The trouble with that argument is writing can be equally uplifting.
 It can be the best job in the world, and by ‘job’ I don’t mean sitting behind a magnificent desk, tapping away at a state of the art laptop, with an amazing panoramic view trying to distract you.
 In fact, you’d better not be, because most writers find as many things in the day to distract them as is humanly possible.
 The reasons why can vary, but procrastination is high on many a writer’s top ten list of things to do in a day…or maybe the next day.
 See how that works?

 By calling writing a job, I am not referring to success, or how many books you may sell in a month, or the size of the royalty cheque.
-None of those things have anything to do with the task.
+None of those things has anything to do with the task.
 Writing should be FUN!
 Never forget that.
-It’s surprisingly easy to forget very early on — in fact, the moment the first rejection rolls in — but do try to remember that one most important and probably most rewarding fact: Writing should be FUN!
+It’s surprisingly easy to forget very early on — in fact, the moment the first rejection rolls in — but do try to remember that one most important and probably the most rewarding fact: Writing should be FUN!

 Alas, it’s not all fun.
 Writing is work.
 The first draft, the edits, the crushing reviews, and before all that reality sets in.